US Coast Guard says Texas barge collision may have spilled up to 2,000 gallons of oil

 “We’ve recovered over 605 gallons of oily water mixture from the environment, as well as an additional 5,640 gallons of oil product from the top of the barge that did not go into the water,” Donohue said.

-The Coast Guard a tugboat lost control of the 321-foot barge “due to a break in the coupling” that had connected the two vessels.
+A tugboat lost control of the 321-foot barge “due to a break in the coupling” that had connected the two vessels, the Coast Guard said.

-“Weather was not a factor, at all, during the coupling issue,” Rick Freed, the vice president of Martin Marine, said during the news conference.
+“Weather was not a factor, at all, during the coupling issue,” Freed said.
 When pressed for more details on how the two vessels became disconnected, he said: “It’s under investigation right now, and I really can’t disclose anything further until the investigation is through.”

 On Thursday, the barge remained beside the bridge, weighed in place by debris including rail lines that fell onto it after the crash.